huggingface/blog/bertin.md

 # Motivation

 According to [Wikipedia](https://en.wikipedia.org/wiki/List_of_languages_by_total_number_of_speakers), Spanish is the second most-spoken language in the world by native speakers (>470 million speakers), only after Chinese, and the fourth including those who speak it as a second language.
-However, most NLP research is still mainly available in English.
-Relevant contributions like BERT, XLNet or GPT2 sometimes take years to be available in Spanish and, when they do, it is often via multilingual versions which are not as performant as the English alternative.
+However, most NLP research is mainly focused in English.
+Relevant contributions like BERT, XLNet or GPT-2 sometimes take years to be available in Spanish and, when they do, it is often via multilingual versions which are not as performant as the English alternative.

 Models in monolingual Spanish are hard to come by and, when they do, they are often trained on proprietary datasets and using massive compute resources.
 In practice, this means that training competitive language models remain exclusive to a handful of large technology companies and organizations.
 In addition to the prohibitive financial cost, training large language models has a significant [environmental cost](https://arxiv.org/pdf/1906.02243.pdf).
 This motivated the second goal of our project: Bringing the training of large models like RoBERTa one step closer to smaller groups.
 To this end, we explored techniques that make training these architectures more data-efficient, easier and faster, thus contributing to the democratization of large language models.